1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 For information about this, please refer to the [Registry Svc Node section](/docs/built-in-services/registry-svc#node-management--cluster-topology)

+## `OB_VERIFY_CONTACTS`

+When set to true, registration of new users with a contact address requires an OTP to prove ownership of the contact.

 ## `OB_SERVER_URL`

 The OB_SERVER_URL is the internally addressable (non-public-facing) URL of an 1Backend server.
 It should point to the local 1Backend instance on each physical node.
 Ideally, every node should have its own 1Backend instance.